omargeo/CS3304-Project-1/README.md

 The input to the program will be a file of “words”.
 The word is an encoded resistor using the values we see on this page (https://en.wikipedia.org/wiki/Electronic_color_code).
 Since single letters are used to represent the colors  either the first or last letter to represent the color.
 The color words are indicated with this table

-Table of values for resistor band colors
+Table of values for resistor band colors\n
-Color	Letter	Figure	Multiplier	Tolerance
+Color	Letter	Figure	Multiplier	Tolerance\n
-Black	k	0	10^0	--
+Black	k	      0	      10^0	      --\n
 Brown	n	1	10^1	1%
 Red	r	2	10^2	2%
 Orange	o	3	10^3	--